hacknlove/filar/README.md

 It creates a reactive state for the client side runtime.

-At server side, the island set the state values from expresions that are evaluated within the context.
+At server side, the island set the state values from expressions that are evaluated within the context.

 The island interpolation is done with `{(` and `)}`, like `{(some expresion here)}` syntax, to keep it different from the build time and server side interpolation.